 - Rebalance as appropriate

 Once the portfolio is designed and in place, then it is a matter of regular monitoring and rebalancing on a regular basis.
-Some money managers will recommend and perform daily evaluation and rebalancing for some of the more complex portfolios.
-For more simplified portfolios, the monitoring and adjustments can be yearly or quarterly.
-The suitable review timeframe for you depends on your own unique circumstances and requirements.
+I generally recommend the monitoring and rebalancing adjustments either quarterly or yearly.
+The suitable review time frame for you depends on your own unique circumstances and requirements.